Consulting with a Non-Family Law Attorney About Family Law Related Issues

 The time spent organizing and copying these records will expedite the resolution of the case and reduce costs significantly.

-Separate Property Reimbursement in Divorce
+Separate Property Reimbursement

 The business will generally be awarded to the operator-spouse with offsetting assets awarded to the other spouse.
-The fact that the business would not exist or would not be successful without the services of the operating spouse is not relevant to valuation.
+The fact that the community business would not exist or would not be successful without the services of the operating spouse is not relevant to valuation.

 The owner-operator will generally be ordered to “buy” the business from the community in a divorce.
 The owner-operator generally cannot force a sale of the business or force the non-operating spouse to accept the business in the divorce.
 The owner-operator cannot shut down the existing community business and open a new similar business to avoid being charged with the value of the community business.